Keto Market Growth and Trends Forecasts 2021

 Consumers are certainly demanding more opportunities to purchase regenerative meat and animal byproducts despite the disagreements on the actual carbon sequestration potential of regenerative agricultural practices.
 This space in the health food industry should continue to provide a unique market niche for small farmers as well as larger, multinational food companies.
 Food brands that cater to people following keto lifestyles might consider searching for providers of meat, dairy, and other animal byproducts that follow regenerative agriculture practice.

 Will Harris is the owner of White Oak Pastures, one of the nation’s largest and most well-known regenerative farms.
 Despite his enormous success at raising and marketing pasture-raised and grass-fed animals, he believes that “there will never be a truly regenerative, humane, fair farm that will scale to a national level–much less multinational.”
 This belief, widely shared amongst regenerative farmers, speaks to the real scalability problems associated with regenerative-raised meat, dairy, egg, and poultry products.
-However, the changing climate conditions are not only changing the way we produce food but also how consumers see and react to what they consume.
+However, the changing climate conditions are changing how we produce food and how consumers see and react to what they consume.

 General Mills [plans] to expand regenerative agriculture practices by one million acres by 2030.